lokeshvloki/Dynamic-Form-Validation-and-DOM-Manipulation/README.md

   - 🌐 Works seamlessly across devices!

 ---

-- Works seamlessly across devices!
----
 ## 🎨 Preview

-**✨ Here’s how the form looks:*
+✨ Here’s how the form looks:
 [Interace]()
 ---

 ## ⚙️ Getting Started

 Follow these steps to set up and run the project on your local machine:

 ### 1️⃣ Clone the Repository

 ```bash
 git clone https://github.com/your-username/dynamic-form-validation.git
 ```
 ### 2️⃣ Navigate to the Project Directory

 ```bash
 cd dynamic-form-validation
 ```